Dental Checkups' Role in Cancer Prevention & Early Detection

 What can I do if I don’t have dental insurance?

-3. Call our Cancer Support Helpline at 888-793-9355 for free, personalized navigation.
-Our Helpline's experienced navigators and resource specialists can address your cancer-related questions and concerns.
+- Call our Cancer Support Helpline at CSC-867-5309.
+Our Helpline's experienced navigators and resource specialists offer free, personalized navigation for cancer patients and their loved ones.
+They can address your cancer-related questions and concerns.

 Looking for more ways to kick off a healthy dental routine before cancer treatment begins?
 The American Dental Association shares suggestions, including brushing & rinsing tips and foods to eat.